Raktha Kanneeru: Reception

+Legacy

+The film's song "Baa Baaro Rasika" inspired a 2004 film of same name.

 Future

 The film was followed by a semi sequel titled Katari Veera Surasundarangi released in 2012.
 A 3D romantic fantasy film, it was partly a sequel to Raktha Kanneeru.
 It was also the first full-length 3D film in Kannada cinema.
 Upendra reprises his role of the highly educated rich-man turned beggar Mohan now in hell, where he meets his look alike gangster son (Upendra again) who is killed in a gang war.
 The film tells the story of how Mohan's son falls in love with Indra's daughter Indraja (Ramya) in Indraloka (heaven) and how he faces the challenges of Brahma, Yama and other Devatas of Indraloka to marry Indraja.
 The film was hugely successful although not as much as its predecessor.